yuntjs/git-collaboration/shin_justin/bio.md

 Justin Shin
 ==

-Believe me folks, he is the best, he is the gretest riter, he's fantastic.
-Listen, you know it, I know it, we all know it, his speling is on point, and he is truly a once in a genrtateion mind.
+Believe me folks, he is the best, he is the greatest writer, he's fantastic.
+Listen, you know it, I know it, we all know it, his spelling is on point, and he is truly a once in a generation mind.
 Terrific.
-Other people might say they are better, but believe me folks, they are low-energy loosers.
-Nasty Natasha, for exampl cant get close to his ability.
+Other people might say they are better, but believe me folks, they are low-energy losers.
+Nasty Natasha, for example cant get close to his ability.
 Sad!